ashwin200026/Fake-News-Detection-Code-Clause/README.md

 4. Run each cell in the notebook sequentially.

-## License

-This project is provided under an open-source license.
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments

-Special thanks to Kaggle for providing the Fake News Dataset, and to the open-source community for their contributions to the field of machine learning and natural language processing.
+Special thanks to Kaggle for providing the [Fake News Dataset](https://www.kaggle.com/datasets/jainpooja/fake-news-detection/), and to the open-source community for their contributions to the field of machine learning and natural language processing.

----

-Feel free to customize this README template with specific details about your project, including any additional features, insights, or improvements you may have implemented.
-This README serves as a starting point for your project documentation.